skorokithakis/harbormaster/docs/source/configuration.md

     - `environment_file`: A YAML environment file.
   - `oldapp`: An old application that shouldn't be run.
     - `enabled`: If set to `false`, the app will not be run.
     - `url`: The git repository URL to clone.
-Two apps can use the same repo.
+Two apps can use the same repo, in case you want to have multiple apps in the same repo (with different Compose filenames, or on different branches).

 To execute Harbormaster, run `harbormaster run` in the same directory as the configuration file.
 Harbormaster will parse the file, automatically download the repositories mentioned in it and keep them up to date.

-**Note:** Ensure that the Compose config in each of the repos does not use the `container_name` directive, otherwise Harbormaster might not always be able to terminate your apps when necessary.
+**Note:** Ensure that the Compose config in each of the repos does not use the `container_name` directive, otherwise Harbormaster might not always be able to find your apps and restart them when necessary.